kragen/derctuo/markdown/scribal-basic.md

 But I think in most cases you can infer at least numeric or string nature for variables, and in, out, or inout mode for parameters.
-Most subroutines won't take block arguments; most parameters won't be modified; etc.
+Most subroutines won’t take block arguments; most parameters won’t be modified; etc.

 Scoping